ohasis/eng100dr-planetflip/Team-Contract.md

 ## Quality
 ### Who determines what work is acceptable?
 What will you do if someone produces unacceptable work?
-- The team should decide when work needs to be edited and improved; this will be addressed positively.
+- The team should decide when work needs to be edited and improved; this will be addressed positively and constructively.
 - Assignments should be written coherently.
 Sentences should make sense, have a rationale, and demonstrate intentionality.
+- Each person in the team should prioritize contributing before the deadline set by the professor.

 ## Participation
 - Be open to new ideas and new approaches.